Keep it Light: Choosing Lightweight Roofing

 Easier Installation

-Because a light weight roof weighs significantly less than other roofing options, it is much easier to manage, and therefore, install.
+Because a lightweight roof weighs significantly less than other roofing options, it is much easier to manage, and therefore, install.
 Workers will struggle less with the material and take less time to install the whole roof.

 More Affordable

 The effect a roof's weight can have on the environment is often overlooked.
-But, the truth is that heavier roofs can negatively impact the environment due to the increased carbon emissions needed for transportation.
-A light weight roof wouldn't require the same output, making it a better option.
-Light weight roofs are generally made using environmentally friendly or sustainable materials as well.
+The truth is that heavier roofs can negatively impact the environment due to the increased carbon emissions needed for transportation.
+A lightweight roof wouldn't require the same output, which makes it a better option.

 Tips for Choosing a Light Weight Roof